 "Copy, Space Ghost Two secure.
 Area secure.
 Sierra-Golf-Three-Niner, returning to rendezvous point Alpha."

 Jack could hear someone pleading in the hallway, approaching the room, "Please, we need to find my dad.
-Murdock is going to kill him."
+Murdoc is going to kill him."

 "Sir, please try to calm down.
-If your father or Murdock are in the area, we will know momentarily," a sergeant Jack didn't know escorted the man Jack recognized from the laptop into the room.
+If your father or Murdoc are in the area, we will know momentarily."
+A sergeant Jack didn't know escorted the man Jack recognized from the laptop into the room.

 SAM.
 His name is SAM.

 "No!
-You don't understand how dangerous Murdock…is…" SAM rounded the doorway and walked into the room with his escort.
-He barely managed to stop before he stepped into the slowly expanding puddle of blood.
+You don't understand how dangerous Murdoc… is…" SAM rounded the doorway and walked into the room with his escort.
+He barely managed to stop before he stepped into the slowly expanding puddle of blood coming from Murdoc's body.

 Jack gave a tired sigh.
 Definitely another duplicate situation.